 As I mentioned above, my husband and I parented our boys in a more traditional way, using time-outs, rewards, and punishments.
 But that didn’t work with our girls, who joined our family quite a bit later.

 Connection, while being the biggest piece to the puzzle to improve your child’s behavior, is still only one piece.
-I’ve put together a simple 5-day course with more of the parenting techniques we have implemented so that you can learn better ways to manage your child’s behavior: Better Behavior in Ten Minutes a Day.
+I’ve put together a simple 5-day course with another parenting technique we have implemented so that you can learn better ways to manage your child’s behavior: 5 Days to Better Behavior.

-With Better Behavior in Ten Minutes a Day, you will see a positive change in your home right away!
+With 5 Days to Better Behavior, you will see a positive change in your home right away!
 In just ten minutes a day, you will have a written plan specific to you and your child with ideas to help manage your child’s behavior in a more effective way.

 My readers and I would love to hear ideas you’ve used to connect with your children.
 Please let us know your suggestions in the comments.

 Did you find this helpful?
 Pin it for later!